Foundation Course in Somatic Practice and LMA

 Module 1: BODY – Somatic Practice in Therapy and Education

-Module One focuses on Bartenieff Fundamentals (BF) Practice, witnessing and cellular touch, and hands-on work with movement repatterning, developmental movement, and other approaches to somatic movement therapy/education practice.
+Module One focuses on Bartenieff Fundamentals (BF) Practice, witnessing, cellular touch and hands-on work with movement repatterning, developmental movement, and other approaches to somatic movement therapy/education practice.
 It deepens perceptual training as individual embodiment in Somatic education or therapy.
 Module One includes developing attunement and observation skills for working as a Somatic Practitioner, including ISMETA standards of practice, ethical conduct and creating a safe psycho-physical space of discovery and integration.
 Bartenieff Fundamentals practice expands and builds understanding and personal movement development through in-depth work in the principles and practice of BF, and developmental work in Body-Mind Centering®, including hands-on training, and utilizing principles of Somatic theory.
 The goal of BF is to facilitate ease, efficiency, and integrated neuro-muscular patterning in function and expression; while developmental movement themes and theories of Somatic Psychology and Movement Therapy deepen movement processes in the psycho-physical domain.

 This practice includes building awareness and articulation within the LMA category of ‘Body’, through experience with dynamic connectivity, movement initiation, sequencing, body organization, breathing and breath support, grounding, and whole body integration.
 These principles can be applied to and integrated with somatic practices, dance technique, dance and theatre performance, martial arts, Yoga, NIA, Pilates, and any body/mind practice; as well as for profound enhancement of personal embodiment.